A plane that went missing Wednesday has been located in San Juan County.

 Big voices in Washington have spoken out recently against members of Congress who wish to step back from changes made to school meal standards.
 Supporters of the new school lunch measures believe this criticism comes at a critical juncture, just as experts are beginning see the successes of the law.

-At the time the Healthy, Hunger-Free Kids Act of 2010 passed, 1/3 of children in the United States were obese or at risk of being obese and 17 million were in food-insecure homes.
-As children consume 1/3 to 1/2 of daily calories at school, these meals were targeted as an opportunity to produce significant change in childhood health.
+At the time the Healthy, Hunger-Free Kids Act of 2010 passed, one-third of children in the United States were obese or at risk of being obese and 17 million were in food-insecure homes.
+As children consume one-third to half of daily calories at school, these meals were targeted as an opportunity to produce significant change in childhood health.

 U.S. Secretary of Agriculture Tom Vilsack spoke with UPR and said major strides have been taken over the last four years to make calories from school meals a healthy diet addition.